fhiso/tsc-governance/tsc.md

 The Technical Standing Committee (TSC) is responsible for coordinating the organisation's technical work which is currently proceeding in a under a [simplified governance structure](/governance).
-At present the TSC has three members:
+At present the TSC has two members:

-* Richard Smith, Technical Coordinator
-* Seth Taplin, Technical Co-Coordinator
+* Seth Taplin, Technical Coordinator
-* Luther Tychonievich, TSC Special Member.
+* Luther Tychonievich, Technical Co-Coordinator

 We can be contacted by email at [tsc@fhiso.org](mailto:tsc@fhiso.org).